Sushmithasmurthy/mynotes/Words/words.md

 * ubiquitous - present, appearing, or found everywhere.
 Example usage -
 Achieved through efficiencies and cost savings by utilizing **ubiquitous** connectivity that is available as commodity hardware and readily available as a service.

+* obscure - keep from being seen; conceal.
+Example usage -
+Most metrics are better thought of as distributions rather than averages.
+As simple average can obscure these tail latencies

+* fallacy - a mistaken belief, especially one based on unsound argument.
+Example usage -
+"the notion that the camera never lies is a fallacy"